ITV/servicebox/README.md

 ```

 A `Service.Spec[F[_]]` consists of one or more container descriptions, together with a `ReadyCheck`: an effectfull function
-which will be called repeatedly (i.e. every 50 millis) until it returns successfully or it times out.
+which will be called repeatedly (i.e. every 50 millis) until it either returns successfully or it times out.

 Once defined, one or several service specs might be executed through a `Runner`: